24 March 2020

 While, in the past 10 days, Europe has become the new epicentre of the COVID-19 pandemic, which first affected China before spreading to the rest of the world, African countries are preparing to face an increase in the number of cases, now considered unavoidable by the WHO.

-As of Friday 20 March, there were 769 cases across the continent, including 275 deaths (99 in Burkina Faso, 56 in Senegal, 6 in Egypt, 6 in Algeria, 4 in Guinea, 2 in Morocco, 2 in DRC, 1 in Sudan, 1 in Niger).
+As of Wednsday 25 March, there were more than 2000 cases across the continent, including 275 deaths.
 A rapid increase in the curve of recorded cases is now inevitable and guidelines have been issued by governments to control the spread of the virus.
 This is, of course, to be acknowledged.

 In all the countries overwhelmed with the new Coronavirus, the most vulnerable categories of the population are also the most at risk of the virus.
 In addition to people over 65 years old who are the age group at risk, socially and economically vulnerable people bear the brunt of any shortcomings in the health and social protection systems.
 This is particularly the case for detainees and migrants in detention or containment.